willwillems/resulite/README.md

 - [ ] Use pre-render SPA to make static version of page which is then served on '/'

 ## 🚧 Build Setup:
 So you want to mess around with this project, cool!
 Setting it up is super easy!
+When deploying this app should be used in combination with a wildcard certificate which has become available through Let's Encrypt when they introduced ACMEv2 in March 2018.
 ``` bash
 # install dependencies
 yarn